-Talking pure doo doo and being able to get away with it is something that very few people are successful at.
-I don’t deny that cheesy works for some people but more often than not it will backfire on you when you act slicker than an oil slick in Texas.
-This is one of those acts that is likely to have you being relegated to the ‘not a frickin chance’ category and you will also come across as insincere.
+Talking pure doo-doo and being able to get away with it is something very few people are successful at.
+I don’t deny that cheesy works for some people.
+More often than not, though, it backfires when you act slicker than an oil slick in Texas.
+This is one of those acts that’s likely to have you relegated to the not-a-frickin-chance category.
+You will also come across as insincere.

 2. Being insincere

-Like being cheesy, when you roll out the big guns and say stuff that leaves the person feeling that you’re being insincere and fake, you kill all chances of going from flirting to dating.
-Saying things for the sake of it and wheeling out the same old compliments that you do for every person that you approach are likely to be seen through.
+Like being cheesy, when you roll out the big guns and say stuff that leaves someone feeling that you’re being insincere and fake, you kill all chances of going from flirting to dating.
+Saying things for the sake of it and wheeling out the same old compliments you do for every person whom you approach are likely to be seen through.

 3. Invading personal space